 Be a Councillor

-We provide information on the process of electoral nominations for all types of elections and publish a list of candidates for an election.
+We provide information on the process of electoral nominations for all types of elections.
+We also publish a list of candidates for an election.

 and meet at least one of the following four criteria:

-- be registered as an elector (and will continue to be) in the district; or
+- be registered as an elector (and will continue to be) in the district

-- have lived in the district for the past twelve months; or
+- have lived in the district for the past twelve months

-- have occupied as owner or tenant any premises or land in the district for the past twelve months; or
+- have occupied as owner or tenant any premises or land in the district for the past twelve months

 - have had your main or only place of work in the district for the past twelve months.